After launching our very first online Suicide Prevention programme, Wise Steps, we were taken aback by the outstanding feedback we received.

 Established in 2012 in Birmingham, we are a Social Enterprise that through our programmes of work and training aim to support our communities and professionals from across the board to become more suicide aware and be enablers of improved quality of life.

-FFL work alongside communities, the Health and Social Care sector and Private with a specialist knowledge in the fields of Mental Health, Well-Being and Suicide Prevention.
+FFL work alongside communities, the Health and Social Care sector and private sector bringing a specialist knowledge in the fields of Mental Health, Well-Being and Suicide Prevention.

 We engage with the core belief that communities and professionals across all walks of life have the ability to make a real difference in their own and others health and wellbeing.